 The Evergreen Heritage Center (EHC) Foundation, a public charity, is dedicated to utilizing the Evergreen Heritage Center, an historic Maryland estate adjacent to the Great Allegheny Passage, to provide environmental and experiential learning opportunities for children of all ages and circumstances.
-The EHC's five signature education programs are described below.
+The EHC's signature education programs are described below.
 For a flyer describing these programs, click here.
 In partnership with the Chesapeake Bay Foundation and the Chesapeake Bay Trust, the EHC is also offering 5, 3, and one day Professional Development programs for educators.
 For more information, click here or contact us.

 Evergreen Environmental Education